OCDetect/OCDetect-pipeline/README.md

       - per subject: list of dataframes (single recordings)
    - do not forget to take care of:
       - drop duplicates (to delete corrupt file endings) -> also drop the inital value that was duplicated (set parameter keep==false)
+   - add test flag / int , s.t. some files are loaded only (HOW MANY? & random selection)
 - misc
    - initial hand washing time calculation
+   - logger that can be used from everywhere

 - filter
   - Input: single dataframe